tobyhodges/fair-research-software/episodes/08-code-correctness.md

 AssertionError
 ```

 What happens if we add another test to our test script?
-This time we'll
+This time we will
 check that our function can handle durations with a non-zero minute
 component.
 Notice that this time our expected value is a floating-point
 number.
 Importantly, we cannot use a simple double equals sign (`==`) to
 compare the equality of floating-point numbers.
 Floating-point
 arithmetic can introduce very small differences due to how computers
 represent these numbers internally - as a result, we check that our
-floating point numbers are equal within a very small tolerance (1e-5).
+floating point numbers are equal within a very small tolerance (e.g. 1e-5).

 ``` python
 from eva_data_analysis import text_to_duration